543877815/websocket-node.js-chatroom/README.md

 # websocket-node.js-chatroom
-this is for http
+this is for http;
 const wss = new WebSocket.Server({ port: 8181 });

-this is for https
+this is for https;
 var WebSocketServer = require('ws').Server,
   fs = require('fs');